vikaskedia/header.aiworkspace.pro/SUPABASE_CONFIGURATION.md

 # Supabase Configuration Guide

-## ⚠️ IMPORTANT
+## ⚠️ CRITICAL SECURITY UPDATE

-**You MUST configure Supabase before using this package.** The package cannot access your environment variables directly - you need to explicitly provide your Supabase credentials.
+**The package no longer accesses environment variables directly to prevent credential exposure in production bundles.** You MUST configure Supabase explicitly using the `configureSupabase()` function.

-## Overview
+## Why This Change?

-The AIWorkspace Header package no longer includes hardcoded Supabase credentials for security reasons.
-Instead, consuming applications must provide their own Supabase configuration using the `configureSupabase()` function.
+Environment variables were being bundled into the client-side JavaScript, exposing credentials in production.
+This new approach ensures your credentials remain secure.

 ## Configuration Methods

-### Method 1: Programmatic Configuration (Recommended)
+### Method 1: Programmatic Configuration (REQUIRED)

 Configure Supabase credentials in your application's entry point (main.js/main.ts) before using the header component: